thamnasc/thamnasc/README.md

 # Nice to meet you, I'm Thalita!

-- 👩🏼‍💻 I study Biomedical Informatics @UFPR
+- :woman_technologist: I study Biomedical Informatics at UFPR
 - 👀 I’m interested in german language and machine learning
-- 💞️ I’m collaborating on German-Brazilian Newspapers - Deutschsprachige Brasilianische Presse [(GBN-DBP)](https://github.com/GBN-DBP)
+- :dizzy: I’m collaborating on German-Brazilian Newspapers from [(VRI-UFPR)](https://github.com/VRI-UFPR)

 ##